apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/docker.en.md

 3. (Optional) Introduce third-party dependencies or customized algorithms

 If you have any of the following requirements:
-* ShardingSphere-Proxy Backend use MySQL / openGauss Database;
+* ShardingSphere-Proxy Backend use MySQL Database;
 * Implement customized algorithms;
 * Use Etcd as Registry Center in cluster mode.